billy-osullivan/Curse-Detector/README.md

-# Curse-Detector
-This is my version of the morality machine from the movie Demolition man used to detect swear words.
+This is my version of the morality machine from the movie Demolition Man.
+It uses a speech to text algorithm to match spoken words to a list of profanities.
+Once detected the speakers let the user know they have been detected making a morality violation, and it also prints a citation.